SeanryuData/SeanryuData/README.md

 <p>
 After completing the Data ETL - Extract, Transform (refer to project.sql), then load to Power BI.
 I found two "Flaws" inside the data set (Refer to below SC:)
  <img src="https://user-images.githubusercontent.com/130117092/230755160-13e4ede2-26f4-477f-8bb2-f5adabb83d79.png" alt="Image description">
-I see followings from BI visuals of above.
-Some of the Business had ridiculusly high value for Number_Of_Seats.
-There are some businesses with Regional Address value of (Blank).
-Which I will investigate inside SQL.
-(While I could investigate and perform most of the transformation inside MS powerBI, using Power Query.
-I still used SQL as it would be a good practice, please refer from line 184 of project.sql)
+I noticed some of the businesses had ridiculously high values for Number_Of_Seats, and there were some businesses with a regional address value of (Blank), which I investigated inside SQL.
+While I could investigate and perform most of the transformations inside MS Power BI using Power Query, I still used SQL for practice.
+Please refer to line 184 of project.sql.
 </p>